-Argument Description target Name of target relation (table or updatable view) table-reference Data source.
-It can be a table, a view, a stored procedure, a derived table or a parenthesized joined table target_alias Alias for the target relation (table or updatable view) join_conditions The (0N) condition(s) for matching the source records with those in the target condition Additional test condition in WHEN MATCHED or WHEN NOT MATCHED clause col_name Name of a column in the target relation value-expression The value assigned to a column in the target table.
+Argument Description target Name of target relation (table or updatable view) source Data source.
+It can be a table, a view, a stored procedure or a derived table target_alias Alias for the target relation (table or updatable view) source_alias Alias for the source relation or set join_conditions The (ON) condition(s) for matching the source records with those in the target condition Additional test condition in WHEN MATCHED or WHEN NOT MATCHED clause tablename Table or view name

+Argument Description select_stmt Select statement of the derived table col_name Name of a column in the target relation value_expression The value assigned to a column in the target table.
 This expression may be a literal value, a PSQL variable, a column from the source, or a compatible context variable return_expression The expression to be returned in the RETURNING clause Can be a column reference to source or target, or a column reference of the NEW or OLD context of the target, or a value. ret_alias Alias for the value expression in the RETURNING clause varname Name of a PSQL local variable

-The MERGE statement merges records from a source into a target table or updatable view.
+The MERGE statement merges records from the source into a target table or updatable view.
 The source may be a table, view or "anything you can SELECT from" in general.
 Each source record will be used to update one or more target records, insert a new record in the target table, delete a record from the target table or do nothing.

-The action taken depends on the supplied join condition, the WHEN clause(s), and the-optional-condition in the WHEN clause.
+The action taken depends on the supplied join condition, the WHEN clause(s), and the - optional - condition in the WHEN clause.
 The join condition and condition in the WHEN will typically contain a comparison of fields in the source and target relations.